Overview of Ear Infections in Dogs

-Some pets may require additional diagnostic tests to determine the underlying cause of the abnormalities.
-Pets with recurrent ear infections, those who respond poorly to treatment, pets with generalized skin abnormalities, or those with other health problems may need additional diagnostic tests.
+- Some dogs may require additional diagnostic tests to determine the underlying cause of the abnormalities.
+Dogs with recurrent ear infections, those who respond poorly to treatment, dogs with generalized skin abnormalities, or those with other health problems may need additional diagnostic tests.
 These may include:

 - Culture and sensitivity.
 This procedure involves taking a sample of the ear discharge and sending it to a laboratory to identify the specific bacteria present.
 The bacteria are exposed to multiple antibiotic samples to determine what will kill them most effectively.